nbyouri/blog/_posts/2014-02-11-signed-packages.md

 And [here](http://paste.unixhub.net/index.php/hO8S/)'s my gpg public key if you need it.

-So how do the package compare to the non signed ones?
+So how do the packages compare to the non signed ones?
 Here's the anatomy of a signed package:

         ──── ar -t /Volumes/pkgsrc/packages/All/nmap-6.40.tgz
         +PKG_HASH